COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 NOTE: The eTexts contain a huge amount of materials and not everything pertains to this course.
 The instructor lecture notes will tell you what to concentrate on and what to ignore.
 Please understand that the formulas and solution paths in the eTexts might be slightly different from the ones in the instructor lecture notes.
 This is the nature of mathematics, and these differences teach you critical thinking skills.

 d.
-Complete the Practice Problem Sets - Graded
+Complete the Practice Tasks - Graded

-For more details pertaining to the Practice Tasks go to http://profstewartmath.com/General/FAQ_Practice116.html (also on the Canvas Course Home Page).
+For more details pertaining to the Practice Tasks go to https://profstewartmath.com/General/FAQ_Practice116OLS.html (also on the Canvas Course Home Page). |

 Practice 1 requires a 100% on the Syllabus Review.